JyheMark/hurtigrutensodamachine/readme.md

 Simple vending machine console application.

-Console app written in C# for the purposes of technical assement by Hurtigruten
+Console app written in C# for the purposes of technical assessment by Hurtigruten